Shopify/shopify-app-js/packages/shopify-app-remix/README.md

 ```

 before calling `shopifyApp`.
-If you're running on a runtime other than Node, you can simply omit that line.
+If you're running on a runtime other than Node, then you can simply omit that line.

 ## Loading your app in admin